 Nikon has two classes for beginners: “Getting Started with Your Nikon DSLR” and “Fundamentals of Photography;” the classes cover topics like focus and manually adjusting ISO, shutter speed, and aperture.
 The latter also covers basic metering, dealing with your pop-up flash, shooting in different formats, and addresses photo composition, choosing different lenses, and more.

 Once you’ve spent more time taking photos and are feeling more comfortable with your camera, come back and enjoy some of Nikon School’s other video courses, including a part two for “Fundamentals of Photography.”
-All courses are taught by professional photographers, and are designed to be easy to follow, no matter your experience level.
+All courses are taught by professional photographers and are designed to be easy to follow, no matter your experience level.

 Some people learn better in a classroom than from random tutorials, and that’s okay.
-Although The School of Photography (starts at $15/month) doesn’t have a literal classroom for you to go learn in, it does offer a wide variety of professional courses, each with structured lessons that make you feel like you’re learning in a traditional classroom setting.
+Although The School of Photography (starts at $20/month) doesn’t have a literal classroom for you to go learn in, it does offer a wide variety of professional courses, each with structured lessons that make you feel like you’re learning in a traditional classroom setting.

 Check out the “Complete Guide to Photography” to start with, then work your way up to more advanced classes like the “Guide to Studio Lighting.”
 If you want to learn about photo editing in Lightroom, you’re covered as well.
 The School of Photography doesn’t have a ton of courses, but the few it has are thorough and well designed.
 Plus, you’ll receive an official certificate once you finish all of the courses!

 Udemy (starts at $9.99/course) has a ton of courses for all things photography, but the courses offered for beginner digital photography are exceptional.
 Courses range from about $10 up to $150, and cover anything from complete digital photography guides to classes on more granular topics.
 Most courses offer certification as well.
+It’s worth noting that there are a couple dozen free courses available there as well.

 The recommended bestseller course, “Digital Photography for Beginners with DSLR Cameras,” is a great place to start, as it’ll teach you how to hold your camera, choose the right lens, and the basics of composing a great shot.
 However, there are several other courses focused on everything beginner photographers need to know, from how your camera works and how to use it, to basic photography principles and composition techniques that are also worth your consideration.
 Once you’ve learned the basics, Udemy also has courses for intermediate and advanced users, with topics like night photography, street photography, and turning photographs into digital paintings in Adobe Photoshop.